Trystan-SA/DiscordBotProject-WEBSITE/README.md

 # Discord Bot - Website
  Personal Project - A Discord Web app that can configure a Discord bot.
 Work together with the DiscordBot app.

- This project is 4 month old.
+ This project is made under 4 months.
 The webapp have a full Client Authentication process.
 Once signed-in, the client invite the Discord Bot in his server.
 And then can be configured from the Web Dashboard.

  The website also have a simple blog system (made in 1 week, nothing really fancy).
 And a little prototype of a feedback app.